 - Introduction to the basic elements of team learning;

-- Learn dialogue competences.
+- Learn dialogue competencies.

 Day 2 – The teacher as a team coach

-- Reflection on how to promote participation, collaboration and responsibility among students.
+- Reflection on how to promote participation, collaboration, and responsibility among students.

 Day 3 – Projects